-- enhance their performance. - 2.
-The initial training and orientation provided to a new sales employee is called - 3. is a training technique where employees act out sales scenarios to practice their skills. - 4.
-The one-on-one development activity where a manager provides guidance to a salesperson is called . - 5.
-A structured sales training program that focuses on how to handle customer objections is called . - 6.
-The continuous process of providing sales teams with tools and resources to enhance their selling capabilities is known as . - 7. refers to setting sales goals and performance expectations for a sales team. - 8.
-A training session that includes product knowledge, pricing strategy, and customer interaction techniques is called . - 9. is the practice of regularly evaluating a salesperson's performance and identifying areas for improvement. - 10. is the process of ensuring that the sales force has the necessary skills and resources to meet the organization's sales objectives. - 11.
+?
+Check Your Progress- B 1. is the process of improving the skills and knowledge of the sales team to enhance their performance.
+2. The initial training and orientation provided to a new sales employee is called 3. is a training technique where employees act out sales scenarios to practice their skills.
+4. The one-on-one development activity where a manager provides guidance to a salesperson is called 5.
+A structured sales training program that focuses on how to handle customer objecti is called ons 6.
+The continuous process of providing sales teams with tools and resources to enhance their selling capabilities is known as се 7. refers to setting sales goals and performance expectations for a sales team.
+8. A training session that includes product knowledge, pricing strategy, and customer interaction techniques is called 9. is the practice of regularly evaluating a salesperson's performance and identifying areas for improvement. l 10. is the process of ensuring that the sales force has the necessary skills a resources to meet the organization's sales objectives. ınd 11.